 "Controlling Your Dopamine For Motivation, Focus and Satisfaction".)

 - Mindset and Mastery: We know from recent advances in neuroscience that our brains are far more malleable than we ever knew.
 Connectivity between neurons can change with experience

 and neural networks can grow new connections and strengthen existing ones.
 This is at the heart of the term, “Growth Mindset,” coined by Carol Dweck, author and Virginia Eaton Professor of Psychology

 These discoveries show us we can increase our neural growth by living healthfully, using good strategies, and striving for continuous improvement – all of which lead to mastery.

 Having a feeling of mastery puts you in the driver’s seat.
 By adopting strategies, a life philosophy, and a positive way of being you are putting yourself in charge.

 Being in charge is empowering and less stressful than just reacting to life’s demands and moods.

 - Metacognition and Mindfulness: Metacognition is an awareness of one's own thought processes and an understanding of the patterns behind them.
 The term comes from the root

-word meta, meaning "beyond" and the Latin cognitio, from cognoscere, which means "get to know."
+word meta, meaning "beyond," and cognito, which means "get to know."